batublockdev/ts-DaoPrivate-ZKP-fullstack/README.md

 The core contracts used in this project:

-- [`VotingVerifier.sol`](./contracts/VotingVerifier.sol): Verifies zero-knowledge proofs generated off-chain.
+- [`VotingVerifier.sol`](https://github.com/batublockdev/privateDAO-ZKproof): Verifies zero-knowledge proofs generated off-chain.
-- [`PrivateGovernor.sol`](./contracts/PrivateGovernor.sol): Handles proposal creation, state tracking, and on-chain vote tallying using verified ZKPs.